junaidsiddiqi/UH-cafeteria-wesbite/README.md

 Open the project in VSCode for optimal development experience.
-Navigate to the backend directory in VSCode using the command: bash
+Navigate to the backend directory in VSCode using the command: cd backend

-cd backend
 Install any required dependencies by executing:

-npm install
+> npm install

 Or install individual dependencies:

-npm install express
+> npm install express
-npm install cors
+> npm install cors

 To start the backend server, run:

-node server.js
+> node server.js

 Access any HTML file in the "HTML File" folder located within the frontend directory.